hcslabs/anchor/README.md

   Retarget → Package → Serve), with an honest accounting of what's validated, partially validated, and still in development

-What's deliberately withheld from any diagram on this page: the Trust + Gates classification logic and the retargeting correspondence/shape-fitting method.
+What's deliberately closed as of now from any diagram on this page: the Trust + Gates classification logic and the retargeting correspondence/shape-fitting method (coming soon).
 See `assets/anchor_acquisition_figure.png` for how that's represented visually (dashed borders, lock indicator).